thedavecarroll/powershell.anovelidea.org/modulehelp/PoShDynDnsApi/Get-DynDnsHistory.md

 # Get-DynDnsHistory

 ## SYNOPSIS
-The command `Get-DynDnsHistory` shows the history of commands that are send to the Dyn Managed DNS REST API.
+The command `Get-DynDnsHistory` shows the history of commands that are sent to the Dyn Managed DNS REST API.

 ## SYNTAX